 I am an experienced diabetes physician and have expertise in all areas of diabetes management.
 My particular interests are in supporting lifestyle change to manage and reverse type 2 diabetes, and in intensive management of type 1 diabetes including insulin pump therapy.
 I actively promote self-management and have been closely involved in the development of education programmes for people with diabetes.
 I am the author of four books on self-management of diabetes.

 I qualified from Southampton Medical School in 1985 and after a variety of junior hospital posts, I spent three years as a Medical Research Council Training Fellow at the University of Birmingham, undertaking studies to help unravel the complex genetics behind type 1 diabetes.
 While fascinating, the truth was that I was not particularly suited to laboratory research, and I concluded that I wanted to devote my energies to helping solve the problems faced by people living with diabetes now, rather than research the underlying genetics that might take some years to yield real results.

-In 1993 I moved to London to work at St Thomas’ Hospital and in 1996 I moved to Bournemouth to work as a Consultant Physician at the Bournemouth Diabetes and Endocrine Centre.
+After working at St Thomas’ Hospital in London for three years, I moved to Bournemouth in 1996 to work as a Consultant Physician at the Bournemouth Diabetes and Endocrine Centre.
 I stayed there for 17 years, working with an incredible team.
 During that time I developed my interest and expertise in self-management for people with both type 1 and type 2 diabetes, and oversaw the development of education programmes for people with type 1 diabetes (BERTIE) and for type 2 diabetes (Focus).
 I also helped develop a structured educational approach to the management of people starting insulin pump therapy, as well as the first (and I think still the only) open access online programme for people with type 1 diabetes, recently relaunched as BertieOnline.